-The Enola Low-Grade Trail (formerly the Atglen-Susquehanna Trail) is open for 23 miles between Safe Harbor and the tracks near Upper Valley Road in Atglen.
-Though technically the corridor is open, each township manages its own section and trail conditions may vary among them.
-In some places there is heavy ballast and wide tires are recommended if you’re biking.
+The trail runs through several townships and each manages its own section, so trail conditions may vary among them.
+In some places there is heavy ballast where wide tires are recommended if you’re biking.
 In other places the trail has been improved with crushed limestone.

 Its newest addition, which opened in August 2013, is a beauty with towering cliffs on one side and river vistas on the other.
 It extends the trail 5.25 miles further west following the Susquehanna from an old railroad trestle over the Conestoga River to Manor Township.
 Conestoga and Manor townships hope to one day refurbish the bridge into a pedestrian crossing to link the rail-trail segments on either side of the river.